Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Before you can map triggers to stages, you need to agree on what those stages are.

-Here’s the version that works best for behavioral trigger mapping.
+Here’s the version that works best for behavioural trigger mapping.

 Acquisition